Sophack/employeeTracker/README.md

-# Employee Tracker App
+# **Employee Tracker App**

-## Description
+## **Description**
-This CLI application keeps track of employees in a database.
-This is useful for business owners who want to organize and manage employees.
+This CLI application keeps track of employees in a database with the help of **Node.js, Inquirer & MySQL**.
+It is an interface that allows for non-developers to easily view and interact with information stored in databases.
+Business owners who want to organize and manage employees can benefit from this.

-## Table of Contents
+## **Table of Contents**
 - [Description](#description)
 - [User Story](#user-story)
 - [Acceptance Criteria](#acceptance-criteria)